Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Introduction

 and the direction $d_k^{\rm RSN}$ is obtained as $d_k^{\rm RSN} = P_k^\T u_k^*$ where $u_k^*$ is the minimizer of the above subspace Taylor approximation, i.e.,

 Hence, we can see that the next iterate of RSN is computed by using the Newton direction for the function

-Other second-order subspace descent methods and cubically-regularized subspace Newton method \cite{cubicNewton} are studied.
+Other second-order subspace descent methods, such as cubically-regularized subspace Newton methods, \cite{cubicNewton}, have been studied in the literature.
 More precisely, the method in \cite{cubicNewton} can be seen as a stochastic extension of the cubically-regularized Newton method \cite{nesterov2006} and also as a second-order enhancement of stochastic subspace descent \cite{kozak2019stochastic}.
 In \cite{kovalev2020}, a random subspace version of the BFGS method is proposed.
-The authors prove local linear convergence if the function is assumed to be self-concordant.
-Apart in \cite{Shao} which has been done parallelly to this paper, to the best of our knowledge, existing second-order subspace methods have iteration complexity analysis only for convex optimization problems.
-Recent Shao's Ph.D thesis \cite{Shao} proposes a random subspace adaptive regularized cubic method for unconstrained non-convex optimization and shows a global convergence property with sub-linear rate to a stationary point\footnote{The author also proves that if the Hessian matrix has low rank and scaled Gaussian sketching matrices are used, then the Hessian at the stationary point is approximately positive semi-definite with high probability.}.
-We propose a new subspace method based on the regularized newton method and discuss the local convergence rate together with global iteration complexity\footnote{Just as the ordinary cubic method is superior to the newton method in terms of iteration complexity, similar observation seems to hold between the subspace cubic method \cite{Shao} and ours.}.
+The authors prove local linear convergence, if the function is assumed to be self-concordant.
+Apart in recent Shao's Ph.D thesis \cite{Shao} and the associated papers \cite{GNC,CJZ} which have been done parallelly to this paper, to the best of our knowledge, existing second-order subspace methods have iteration complexity analysis only for convex optimization problems.

-The topic around subspace methods in optimization have received much attention recently.
-Besides random subspace methods, deterministic subspace method are also investigated.
-In \cite{lee2022}, a limited-memory common-directions method is proposed for smooth optimization problems.
-At each iteration, a subspace is constructed using first-order information from previous iterations, and a Newton method is used to obtain an approximate minimizer within this subspace.
-They prove sub-linear convergence in the non-convex case and linear convergence if the function satisfies the Polyak-Lojasiewicz (PL) inequality: